Honor Board & Student Conduct

 What exactly happens at an Honor Board hearing?

 An Honor Board hearing consists, at a minimum, of the respondent making a statement to the panel (which normally consists of three students and two faculty members); a questioning period where the members of the panel attempt to collect all of the relevant information; and a closing statement by the respondent.
-In many cases, there may also be case witnesses and character witnesses who speak to panel.
+In many cases, there may also be case witnesses who speak to panel.
 A sample honor board hearing agenda can be found at: http://studentlife.washcoll.edu/honorcode.php.
 Click on the link to information for students called before the Honor Board to find a sample agenda.

 Is an Honor Board hearing public?